Padstow, New South Wales: Politics

-For federal elections, Padstow is located in both the marginal Liberal federal electoral division of Banks which seat is currently held by David Coleman, of the Australian Liberal Party, and the safe Liberal seat of Division of Hughes, previously held by Craig Kelly, who lost the seat after defecting to Clive Palmer's failed party.
+For federal elections, Padstow is located in both the marginal Liberal federal electoral division of Banks which seat is currently held by Zhi Soon, of the Australian Labor Party, since the 2025 Australian federal election and the safe Liberal seat of Division of Hughes, previously held by Craig Kelly, who lost the seat after defecting to the United Australia Party.

-For NSW state elections, Padstow is located in the marginal Liberal held state electoral district of East Hills.
-As of 2019, this seat is held by Wendy Lindsay.
+For NSW state elections, Padstow is located in the state electoral district of East Hills.
+As of 2023, this seat is held by Kylie Wilkinson.